-Oguz Selvitopi is a Postdoctoral Research Fellow in the Performance and Algorithms group of Computer Science Department at Lawrence Berkeley National Laboratory.
+Oguz Selvitopi is a Career Research Scientist in the Performance and Algorithms group of Computer Science Department at Lawrence Berkeley National Laboratory, where he was previously a Postdoctoral Research Fellow.
 His research interests are high performance computing, parallel sparse matrix computations, combinatorial scientific computing, and bioinformatics.
 Oguz received his Ph.D. in computer engineering from Bilkent University, Turkey in 2016.

 Can Kizilkale is a postdoctoral fellow with the Performance and Algorithms Group.
 His research interests are Optimization (Convex, Combinatorial), Mathematical Modeling, Matrix Analysis, and Game Theory.
 His recent focus is on fast first order methods.
 He received his PhD. degree in Computer Science from University of California Santa Barbara in Summer 2019